BKaoukine/alx-higher_level_programming/README.md

-This Folder contains different projects on the path learning PYTHON
+This Folder contains different projects on the path to learning PYTHON